The Best Cold Brew Coffee Maker - 2021

 If you don't drink large quantities of coffee each day, this maker is the unit for you.
 The airtight seal on the carafe keeps your brew fresh throughout the week.
 The 32-ounce capacity is small, but perfect for light to moderate coffee drinkers.

-What We Liked: This pick’s filter mesh is super fine to prevent grounds from entering the coffee and the addition of a handle to the flip cap lid means that you can easily decant your coffee or tea from the jar.
+This cold brew coffee maker pick's filter mesh is super fine to prevent grounds from entering the coffee and the addition of a handle to the flip cap lid means that you can easily decant your coffee or tea from the jar.

 Cold coffee has taken off in popularity in recent years, thanks to the inventiveness of various coffee shops.
 But you don’t have to pay for an iced latte at a drive-thru on your way to work.
 You can make cold brews in the comfort of your own home.